zqs1022/explanatoryGraph/README.md

 1. Learn explanatory graphs for CNNs learned using the CUB200 dataset

-extractCNNFeatureMaps_cub200();
+Please download the pre-trained CNN for the CUB200 dataset from https://github.com/zqs1022/pretrainedCNNforCUB , and then unzip the file to the 'pretrained_cnns' folder. extractCNNFeatureMaps_cub200();
 learn_explanatoryGraph('cub200');
 showPatch('cub200'); % show image patches corresponding to each graph node